Kimbohlovette/CoffeeShop/README.md

 ### Backend setup instructions

-Run `cd backend` to navigate into the backend project directory
+- Run `cd backend` to navigate into the backend project directory

-Create a python virtual environment with the following command
+- Create a python virtual environment with the following command

 `python -m venv venv`

-Run `source venv/bin/activate` to activate the virtual environment.
+- Run `source venv/bin/activate` to activate the virtual environment.
 Use `deactivate` command to deactivate your virtual environment.

-**Note** Be sure to install the following Flask, SQLAlchemy, jose
+**Note** *Be sure to install the following Flask, SQLAlchemy, jose*

-Assumming that pip is installed in your system, install python packages to be used by flask app.
+- Assumming that pip is installed in your system, install python packages to be used by flask app.

 `pip install -r requirements.txt`

-After all requirements are installed, run
+- After all requirements are installed, run

 `FLASK_APP=src/api.py FLASK_DEBUG=1 flask run` to start the application.

 ### Frontend setup instructions

-**Note** Be sure that you have installed Angular version from 13 above and ionic 6 or above globally in your local machine.
+**Note** *Be sure that both Angular version from 13 above and ionic 6 or above are installed globally in your local machine*

-Run `cd frontend` command to navigate to the frontend directory
+- Run `cd frontend` command to navigate to the frontend directory

-Run `npm install` to install all application dependencies/libraries
+- Run `npm install` to install all application dependencies/libraries

-Start the frontend server with `ionic serve`
+- Start the frontend server with `ionic serve`